griga23/shoe-store/lab2.md

 );
 ```

-Insert the data into the new table:
+Insert joined data from 3 tables into the new table:
 ```
 INSERT INTO shoe_order_customer_product(
   order_id,